cip03/cip03.github.io.src/posts/2016-11-12-dynamic-existential.md

 ---

-GHC has a thing called `Dynamic` that cannot be used to implement live coding to the same extent, since using it in a generic world traversal introduces a module dependency to the entity definition module.
+GHC has a type called `Dynamic` that cannot be used for live coding to the same extent, since opening a `Dynamic` inside a generic world traversal will introduce a module dependency to the entity definition module.
-So I think that type, contrary to it's name, does not capture the full power of "dynamic", at least not in [Alan Key's][smalltalk] [sense][dynamic].
+So I think `Dynamic` does not live up to its name, at least not in [Alan Key's][smalltalk] [sense][dynamic].

 ---